-Stephanie Liechtenstein has 15 years of experience working in international organizations, think tanks and journalism.
+Stephanie Liechtenstein has 18 years of experience working in international organizations, think tanks and journalism.
 Born in Salzburg, Austria, in 1976, she studied history of international relations at the London School of Economics and Political Science (LSE) and finished her studies with a Master in Science (MSc).
 In February 2019, she also completed an Online Postgraduate Diploma Course at the London School of Journalism.

-Stephanie has worked for six years at the Organization for Security and Co-operation in Europe (OSCE) in Vienna, including as senior political assistant in the Office of the OSCE Secretary General.
-During this time, she acquired expertise in the areas of multilateral diplomacy and cooperative security.
+For six years, Stephanie worked at the Organization for Security and Co-operation in Europe (OSCE) in Vienna in different positions, including as senior assistant in the Office of the OSCE Secretary General.
+During this time, she acquired knowledge and expertise in the areas of multilateral diplomacy and cooperative security.

-In 2011, Stephanie worked as a Consultant at the International Peace Institute (IPI) in Vienna, a leading international affairs think tank, and co-authored two studies on the OSCE.
+Stephanie also worked as a Consultant at the International Peace Institute (IPI) in Vienna, a leading international affairs think tank, and co-authored two studies on the OSCE.

 “The price of liberty is eternal vigilance.”

-Stephanie has also given guest lectures on the OSCE and international organisations, including for example at the Journalism School (Fachhochschule)/Vienna, at the University of Vienna/Department of Political Science, and at the Austrian Study Center for Peace and Conflict Resolution/Peace Castle Schlaining.
+Stephanie also regularly gives guest lectures on the OSCE and international organisations, including for example at the Journalism School (Fachhochschule)/Vienna, at the University of Vienna/Department of Political Science, and at the Austrian Study Center for Peace and Conflict Resolution/Peace Castle Schlaining.

 Stephanie is fluent in German (mother tongue), English and French.